Colorado Age Discrimination

 The ADEA applies to private employers, the federal government, state and local governments, labor organizations, and employment agencies.
 The ADEA covers private employers who employ 20 or more employees in each of 20 or more calendar weeks in the current or preceding calendar year.
 Even employers with fewer than 20 employees may be covered, if the employer acted jointly with a parent, subsidiary or affiliated corporation, and the total number of employees at both companies is 20 or more, and the two companies have acted as a joint enterprise.

-The ADEA also prohibits labor unions from engaging in age discrimination.
+The ADEA also prohibits labor unions from engaging in age discrimination in Colorado.

 If an employment agency regularly procures employees for at least one employer covered by the ADEA, it is also covered by the ADEA.

 Employees Covered by the Age Discrimination in Employment Act

 The ADEA prohibits age discrimination in the workplace against “employees” who are age 40 and over.
 Independent contractors are not “employees” under the ADEA and, therefore, are not covered by the Act.
 The fact that an employee is called an independent contractor, however, does not automatically mean that he or she is actually an independent contractor.
 Instead, the courts analyze whether the worker is in business for himself or herself and whether the employer has the right to control the means and manner of the worker’s performance.
 Thus, even a worker who has been labeled an “independent contractor” may still be covered by the Act.